Manteno lands manufacturing plant

 <strong>A MASSIVE DEAL</strong>

-The site has been appraised at $28 million and generates $973,000 annually in tax revenue.
+The site has been appraised at $28 million and currently generates $973,000 annually in tax revenue.

 Through an intergovernmental agreement, the 10 taxing bodies agreed to cap the tax revenue once it generates $2 million annually.
 That cap will remain in effect for 30 years.